Reasons Mice Run Rampant in Rentals

 Your first line of defense should be to thoroughly investigate the premises for any hidden—and maybe not-so-hidden—holes and other locations of potential access.
 Seal them up.
-Silicone and steel wool work well.
+Silicone and steel wool works well.
 Peppermint oil has also proved to be effective in thwarting entry, although it might not help much if rodents have already taken up residence.

 You'll want to avoid vacuuming up any mouse droppings because this can release into the air any disease they might be carrying.
-Sweep up any droppings instead to help prevent potential disease from going airborne.
+Sweep up any droppings instead to help prevent the potential disease from going airborne.

 Now you're left to deal with those who have already entered and made themselves at home.
-You have three basic options: hire an exterminator, set out mouse traps, or use rat poison.
+You have three basic options:

 Poison is usually an option of last resort because it can be potentially fatal to other animals, such as pets, that might come in contact with it.
 It can even be dangerous for small children.